-Our lab is currently recruiting undergraduate research assistants and graduate students for Fall 2017!
+The SAP lab is currently recruiting undergraduate Research Assistants for Fall 2021!
 Please email me if you are interested (see lab website for more information).

 Scolari, M., Seidl-Rathkopf, K. & Kastner, S. (2015).
 Functions of the human frontoparietal attention network: Evidence from neuroimaging.
 Current Opinion in Behavioral Sciences.

 Scolari, M., Ester, E. F. & Serences, J. T. (2014).
 Feature- and object-based attentional modulation in the human visual system.
 In: The Oxford Handbook of Attention (A.C.
 Nobre & S. Kastner, Eds).

 Scolari, M., Byers, A. & Serences, J. T. (2012).
 The precision of top-down attentional gain in early visual cortex.
 Journal of Neuroscience, 32, 22, 7723-7733.

 Umemoto, A., Scolari, M., Vogel, E. K. & Awh, E. (2010).
 Statistical learning induces discrete shifts in the allocation of working memory resources.
 Journal of Experimental Psychology: Human Perception & Performance, 36, 6, 1419-1429.